sassoftware/esp-kubernetes/README.md

 ## Azure Notes
 If you are installing this package on Azure Kubernetes Service (AKS), then read the [Azure Notes](AZURE-notes.md) before deploying SAS Event Stream Processing.

+## AWS Notes
+If you are installing this package on AWS - Elastic Kubernetes Service (EKS), then read the [AWS Notes](AWS-notes.md) before deploying SAS Event Stream Processing.

 ## Introduction
 This project is a repository of scripts, YAML template files, and sample projects (XML files) that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing web-based clients in a Kubernetes cluster.
 The resulting SAS Event Stream Processing cloud ecosystem runs independently of SAS Viya.